Azareal/Gosora/README.md

 More moderation features.

 Fix the bug where errors are sent off in raw HTML rather than formatted HTML.

+Fix the custom pages.

+Add emails as a requirement for registration and add a simple anti-spam measure.

 Add an alert system.